MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 Malicious actors that successfully exploit this vulnerability have the ability to downgrade NTLM security features, and may successfully create authenticated sessions on behalf of other accounts.
 Unpatched Windows Servers are at risk from this vulnerability.

-In this detection, a [!INCLUDE [Product short](includes/product-short.md)] security alert is triggered when NTLM authentication requests suspected of exploiting security vulnerability identified in [CVE-2019-1040](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2019-1040) are made against a domain controller in the network.
+In this detection, a Defender for Identity security alert is triggered when NTLM authentication requests suspected of exploiting security vulnerability identified in [CVE-2019-1040](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2019-1040) are made against a domain controller in the network.

 **Learning period**: